 - More muscle growth.
 As we’ll cover in the introduction, optimizing our sleep has been shown to increase gains in lean mass by around 30% (while simultaneously reducing fat gain).

-Given how powerful sleep is while building muscle, it pays to approach our bedtime routines with the same fervour that we approach our workout routines.
-If we give it a high priority in our lives, it won’t just improve our muscle growth, it will improve everything.
+Given how powerful sleep is for building muscle and losing fat, it pays to approach our bedtime routines with the same fervour that we approach our workout routines and diets.
+If we give sleep a high priority in our lives, it won’t just improve our body composition, it will improve everything.

-Here’s how to improve your sleep for faster and leaner muscle growth while bodybuilding.
+Here’s how to improve your sleep for faster and leaner muscle growth.

 - How Sleep Affects Muscle Growth & Nutrient Partitioning